Roots of Knowledge: History

 The idea to create the stained glass exhibit began in 2004.
 For the next 12 years, Holdman and Oscarson worked to design and create the 80 panels included in the final exhibit.
 Each panel was handcrafted by the original designers, Tom Holdman and Cameron Oscarson, who worked with over 350 student artists, 26 faculty members, and 40 other artists during the construction of the exhibit.
+Lead designers include Nick Lawyer, Trevor Petersen, and Dallin Orr.

 The US$4.5 million project was funded through private donations, including through sponsorships of individual pieces of glass.
 It was officially unveiled on November 18, 2016, as part of the 75th anniversary of the university.

 Reception

 The installation was described as a "tour de force" by the curator of ceramics and glass at the Victoria and Albert Museum in London.
 The windows have been compared to those in several European cathedrals, including the Cologne Cathedral in Germany, Sainte-Chapelle in France, and York Minster in England.
 The Utah Education Network worked with Holdman and UVU to create curriculum and field trips based on the project.

 The project is the subject of a one-hour documentary created for PBS by Lee Groberg.